 We are a diversified manufacturer of highly engineered industrial products.
-Our primary markets are aerospace, defense electronics, non-residential construction, recreational vehicle, transportation, automated payment and merchandising, chemical, pharmaceutical, oil, gas, power, nuclear, building services and utilities.
+Our primary end markets include process industries (chemical production, oil & gas, power, and general industrial), non-residential and municipal construction, payment automation solutions, banknote design and production, aerospace, defense and space, along with a wide range of general industrial and certain consumer related end markets.
 As a diversified manufacturer of highly engineered industrial products, Crane Co. is several tiers removed from mining operations and smelters or refiners (SORs) and has no visibility into the supply chain beyond our direct suppliers.
 The Company cannot exclude the possibility that at least a portion of its necessary conflict minerals may have originated in the DRC, and that they may not be from recycled or scrap sources.
-For that reason, we have included a Conflict Minerals Report as an Exhibit to our Form SD filed with the SEC for 2016.
+For that reason, we have included a Conflict Minerals Report as an Exhibit to our Form SD filed with the SEC for 2019.